threepointone/glamor/README.md

 use `renderStaticOptimized` instead of `renderStatic`.
 This will parse the generated html and include only the relevant used css / cache.

-compared to aphrodite / other css-in-js systems
+characteristics
 ---

-- shares most of the common features across those libs
-  - server side rendering : react-css can generate minimal css for given html, and then bootstrap itself on the browser for fast startup.
-  - pseudo classes / elements : react-css supports all of them, with a consistent api.
-  - media queries : react-css supports these too, and combines well with the above.
-  - framework independent : as long as you can add attributes to dom nodes, you're good to go
-  - adding appropriate vendor specific prefixes to relevant css properties
-  - handles precedence order with (`merge(...styles)`)
-  - (todo) automatic global `@font-face` detection and insertion
-  - (todo) handle precedence order

-- doesn't touch class/style attributes ([some implications](https://github.com/Khan/aphrodite/issues/25))
+while react-css shares most common attributes of other inline style / css-in-js systems, here are some key differences -

+- in dev mode, you can simulate pseudo classes on elements by using the `simulate()` helper (or adding a `[data-simulate-<pseudo>]` attribute manually). very useful, especially when combined when hot-loading and/or editing directly in your browser devtools.
+- rules are hashed and indexed based on their styles; we then use a stylesheet as a key-value store to insert/remove individual rules + additional meta for `simulate`.
-- doesn't generate pretty classnames
+- as such, it does **not** generate pretty classnames([#5](https://github.com/threepointone/react-css/issues/5))

-- styles are defined as 'rules', not 'stylesheets', and then indexed behind the scenes by hashing themselves on `data-*` attributes.
-This lets you define styles 'inline' with elements in a functional / reacty manner, yet globally optimize them as one unit.
-As such, a lot of the cruft around classNames/stylesheets just goes away.
+- does **not** touch `class`/`style` attributes; instead we use `data-*` attributes and jsx attribute spread for a natural, fluent api ([some implications](https://github.com/Khan/aphrodite/issues/25)).
+This lets you define styles 'inline' in a functional / reacty manner, yet globally optimize as one unit.

-- react-css comes with a `simulate()` dev helper to 'trigger' pseudo classes on specific elements. combined with hot-loading, the dx while editing styles is pretty nice.
+- this also keeps it framework-independent (though I still have to see how to use this in angular/ember templates. see - [#6](https://github.com/threepointone/react-css/issues/6))

-- (todo) styles couldfurther be statically analyzed and replaced with said data attributes, generating a much more optimal css file / js bundle ([#2](https://github.com/threepointone/react-css/issues/2))
+- (todo) styles could further be statically analyzed and replaced with said data attributes, generating a much more optimal css file / js bundle ([#2](https://github.com/threepointone/react-css/issues/2))

 todo
 ---